 When finished with the 240V settings, change the alarm settings back to the 208V configuration.
-Follow steps in For units equipped with a Marathon DVR2000E+ automatic voltage regulator, see the Marathon operating manual provided with the unit., changing the pre-alarm trip to 132V and the alarm trip to 134V.
+Follow steps in Achieving 240V 3-Phase in 208 3-Phase (Parallel Low Wye) Configuration, changing the pre-alarm trip to 132V and the alarm trip to 134V.

-NOTE: Verify the pre-alarm trip setting is adjusted before the alarm trip setting in order to set the alarm trip setting
+NOTE: Verify the pre-alarm trip setting is adjusted before the alarm trip setting in order to set the alarm trip setting.